gecko984/trmf/README.md

 ## Usage
-`./tmrf -i input_file -o prediction_file -d delimeter -k rank -h horizon -l lags_set -s (if you want to use sparse algorithm) -b (if you want the program to to output the big recovered matrix rather than just the predicted values) -x lambda_x -w lambda_w -f lambda_f -e eta`
+`./tmrf -i input_file -o prediction_file -d delimeter -k rank -z horizon -l lags_set -s (if you want to use sparse algorithm) -m (if you want to match predicted series to last known values of true series) -b (if you want the program to to output the big recovered matrix rather than just the predicted values) -x lambda_x -w lambda_w -f lambda_f -e eta`

 * `-i input_file` - location of the input file.
 The file should be in CSV format with one line corresponding to one time series.
 Missing values can be marked by any non-numeric sequence of caracters, for example `NaN`, `#nan` or `bob`;
 * `-o prediction_file` - where to write the predictions;
 * `-d delimeter` - a character separatimg the values in the input file.
 For example `-d ,`;
 * `-k rank` - rank of the factorization;
-* `-h horizon` - how many time ticks you want to predict;
+* `-z horizon` - how many time ticks you want to predict;
+* `-m` - if you want to shift the predicted part to series, so that they match the terminal values in data.
+Recommended for prediction.
 * `-l lags_set` - the lags you want to include into the autoregressive model, separated by comma (no spaces in between).
 For example, `-l 1,2,7`
 * `-s` - with this flag, sparse matrices are used in the `X` - step.
 Optimizing for `X` requires solving a system of linear equations with a `T x T`, so if your `T` (number of time ticks in data) is huge, you should use this flag to avoid memory errors.
 But if `T` is moderate (say, in the hundreds or first thousands), you're better of using dense matrices, because they work faster, so don't use this flag.
 Note, that if your lag set is'nt very big, there's probably no point in using very large T, as the temporal model is quite primitive and doesn't need too much data to train.
 * `-b` - with this flag, the output matrix include the recovered values for Y, so the shape of output will be `n x (T + horizon)`; without this flag only the predictd values are output and so the shape will be  `n x horizon`;